 AUTHOR BIRTHDAYS This month we’re celebrating Interview With the Vampire author Anne Rice.
 Come check out her books, or take a peek at a few by science fiction writer Ursula K. LeGuin.
 A number of poets were born in October, including Dylan Thomas, E. E. Cummings, Sylvia Plath, Samuel Taylor Coleridge, and John Keats.
 Finally, playwrights Eugene O’Neill and Arthur Miller also have birthdays this month.
 We have a display of these writers and more next to the new books, so come take a look!

 MUSIC AND MOVEMENT Toddlers are invited to shake out their sillies on Tuesdays at 10 AM.
 Meet other area families and come dance with us!

 STORY TIME Join us for our weekly story hour!
 Every Wednesday at 10:30 AM we’ll share a picture book (or two) and do a simple craft.
-This week’s theme is the letter A, as in “alligator” and “ant.”
+This week’s theme is the letter E, for elephants and eggs and earth.
 All children ages 3-6 are welcome.